mattbierner/blog.mattbierner.com/_posts/2014-10-11-stupid-template-tricks-reversing-template-parameters-on-templated-types.md

 Foo<unsigned, std::string, int>; // reversal is also valid
 ```

-Although our ultimate goal is to determine the revered type permutation, the most simple type reversal logic requires a number of intermediate combination types, all of which must be valid, to calculate the final reversed types.
+Although our ultimate goal is to determine the reversed type permutation, the most simple type reversal logic requires a number of intermediate combination types, all of which must be valid, to calculate the final reversed types.

 # Easy Case - Reversing Tuple-Like Types
 We'll therefore start by reversing a `std::tuple`.
 This way, we don't have to worry about invalid type combinations and permutations.
 The second part of this post will apply reversal to any templated type.